Veganism Statistics 2026 You Need To Know

 This makes sense whether you’re male or female.
 Both sexes enjoy meat, but it’s mostly females who decide to incorporate a vegan diet for their own reasons.

-Almost 78% of People in the US Adopted a Plant-Based Lifestyle Between Ages 16 to 24.
-(Calendar UK.co)
+Almost 78% of People in the US adopted a Plant-Based Lifestyle Between Ages 16 and 24.
+(Calendar UK)

 Young people are passionate about social issues, especially when something as big as climate change and animal welfare is concerned.